 - Fill a Pita, China square central.
 A Middle Eastern vegetarian lunchspot that offers options like moussaka and lentil soup.
 But the dish they are famous for is their outstanding falafel pita that is delicious and affordable (10 SDG per pita).
 As a bonus, the staff is very friendly, which makes you want to come back more often!

 - The Bakery by Woodlands Sourdough, Botanic Gardens MRT.
-The Bakery by Woodlands Sourdough serves the best (sourdough) bread in town.
-As many people are well aware of that fact, the bread is generally sold out in the (early) afternoon so make sure to go there on time to be assured of your peace.
-At their bakery, they also serve vegan and vegetarian sandwiches during the day and vegetarian pizza’s at Sunday nights.
+The Bakery by Woodlands Sourdough serves the best (sourdough) bread in town, resulting often in a sold out shop at the end of the morning.
+For this reason it is recommended to visit in time and buy a few breads at once (easy to preserve in the freezer).
+In addition, the Bakery serves vegan and vegetarian sandwiches during the day and vegetarian pizza’s at Sunday nights.

 - Plentyfull, Millenia Walk.
 Plentyfull offers a market table lunch buffet during weekday’s where vistors can mix and match there meals.
-You can choose from many delicious vegetable dishes that remind a bit of Yotam Ottolenghi’s recipes (and as the title of his famous cookbook is Plenty, that might not be a coincidence.)
-As a bonus, the organic supermarket Little Farms has a small dependance within the restaurant where you can buy vegan snacks, coconut yoghurt and tapenades.
+Both the name and the many delicious (vegetable) dishes give a hint to the famous Israeli/British chef Yotam Ottolenghi’s.
+As a bonus, the organic supermarket Little Farms has a small instore shop within the restaurant where you can buy vegan snacks, coconut yoghurt and tapenades.

 Lunch and dinner

 The restaurants below are perfect for either lunch or dinner.
 While some restaurants serve vegetarian and vegan food only, others offer extended options for every diet.